SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-24-today-i-got-shot-again.md

 sleepwalking from the first time.

-### Can we pre-cose with NSAIDs to prevent the after-vaccination blahs?
+### Can we pre-dose with NSAIDs to prevent the after-vaccination blahs?

 This post attracted one of the rare comments this blog occasionally gets (aside from the daily viagra and college essay 'vendors').
 Pablo, one of about 6 people